 Oil paints: If you are good at mixing colour, try Titanium White plus a double primary palette of cool & warm of each of red, yellow, & blue.

-BUT it is handy to have the following Impressionist colours for quick application if working outdoors:
+BUT it is handy to have the following Impressionist colours:

 Cadmium Yellow Light Cadmium Yellow Medium Viridian Green Cobalt Blue or Cerulean Blue Hue Ultramarine Blue Cadmium Red Light Alizarin Crimson Manganese Violet Titanium White Burnt Sienna